Columbia Engineering Internship Fund Application Process

 - A rising sophomore, junior or senior undergraduate student in good standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

-- Secured an unpaid engineering internship for summer 2013 prior to the application deadline.
+- Secured an unpaid or low-paying engineering internship for summer 2014 prior to the application deadline.

 The Columbia Engineering Internship Fund:

-- Supports undergraduate students who have already secured unpaid summer internships
+- Supports undergraduate students who have already secured unpaid or low-paying summer internships

 - Provides stipends ranging from $500 to $5,000, depending on the nature of the internship as well as demonstrated student need

-- Supports real-world engineering experience rather than research opportunities, when those opportunities are unpaid
+- Supports both real-world engineering experience and research opportunities

 - Focuses on providing support for international internship experiences, though unpaid U.S.-based internships will be considered